 The plush £1million Indian restaurant just off Oxford Road and close to the Palace Theatre boasts an amazing menu which includes incredible fish dishes, chargrilled steaks & burgers, vegetarian options and many healthy choices.
 Taking influences from Pakistan, India and North Africa, there's Punjab, Lahore, Deli and Mughlai specialities as well as Egyptian Shishas.

 Intimate 19 seat Japanese sushi bar next to Manchester Arena.
 The menu changes daily and features a great selection of seafood, Nigiri and Maki shushi alongside Chirashizushi, tempura and traditional hot plates such as Homemade Kimchi, Crispy Wakame and Sous Vide Belly Pork.
 Japanese Koshu wines are also available.

 Multi-award winning Thai restaurant on Chapel Walks in the city centre, consistently rated as the best Thai restaurant in Manchester since it first opened in 2006.
 The menu has also been recognised for its vegetarian options by being named 'The Times Best Vegetarian Restaurant in Britain' whilst a recent expensive refurbishment includes the installation of a stunning £10,000 jelly fish tank.

-The superb Japanese restaurant in Castlefield, opposite the Museum of Science & Industry, boasts a unique dining experience with all the theatre style of Teppanyaki cooking, making it ideal for large parties or family dining.
-The talented show chefs entertain and get you involved, or a plush separate dining area offers more intimacy with incredible sushi, sashimi and noodle dishes to choose from.
+The superb Japanese restaurant in Castlefield, opposite the Museum of Science & Industry, boasts a unique dining experience with all the theatre style of Teppanyaki cooking, ideal for large parties.
+The talented show chefs entertain you and get you involved or a plush separate dining area offers more intimacy with incredible sushi, sashimi and noodle dishes to choose from.